Andrew Wakefield: Early life and education

-Wakefield was born on 3 September 1956, to Graham Wakefield, a neurologist, and Bridget d'Estouteville Matthews, a general practitioner, at the Canadian Red Cross Memorial Hospital in Taplow, England.
+Andrew Jeremy Wakefield was born on 3 September 1956 to Graham Wakefield, a neurologist, and Bridget d'Estouteville Matthews, a general practitioner, at the Canadian Red Cross Memorial Hospital in Taplow, Buckinghamshire, England.

 As a day pupil at the independent King Edward's School, Bath, he was captain of his local rugby team.

-After leaving King Edward's School, Wakefield studied medicine at St Mary's Hospital Medical School (now Imperial College School of Medicine), fully qualifying in 1981.

-Wakefield became a Fellow of the Royal College of Surgeons in 1985.
+After leaving King Edward's School, Wakefield attended sixth form at Kingswood School Bath before going on to study medicine at St Mary's Hospital Medical School (now Imperial College School of Medicine), fully qualifying in 1981.
+He became a Fellow of the Royal College of Surgeons in 1985.